Assisted training flexible [AsA flex]

 Services for participants

-• Positioning and profiling, individual support
+• Location assessment and profiling, individual support

-• Career orientation and application training
+• Career guidance and application training

-• Accompanying the practical work experience [internship]
+• Supervision of practical work experience [internship]

-• Preparation for training
+• Preparation for the training

 Services for businesses:

-• Help in creating the training requirements
+• Assistance in creating the prerequisites for training

 • Support in the selection decision